google/pprof/doc/pprof.md

   or `-tagfocus mytag=128kb:512kb,mytag2=128kb:512kb`.
 Just single value for numeric tags.
 * `-tagfocus somecoolregex` accepts a sample iff it has any string tag with `tagkey:tagvalue` string matching the specified regexp.
-* `-tagfocus mytag:myvalue` accepts a sample iff it has a string tag named `mytag` with value `myvalue` (omitting the fact that anchors need to be added here for full accuracy).
+* `-tagfocus somecoolregex` accepts a sample iff it has any string tag with `tagkey:tagvalue`.
+  In the future, pprof will just match against `tagvalue`; backward compatibility of matching against `tagkey:tagvalue` will be going away.
-* `-tagfocus mytag=myvalue1,myvalue2` match two tag values.
+* `-tagfocus mytag=myvalue1,myvalue2` matches if either of the two tag values are present.

-`-tagignore` works similarly.
+`-tagignore` works similarly, except that it discards matching samples, instead of keeping them.

+If both the `-tagignore` and `-tagfocus` expressions (either a regexp or a range) match a given sample, then the sample will be discarded.

 ## Text reports